Ingredients for American Baking in Paris

 G. Detou also carries unsweetened (sometimes called ‘bitter’) chocolate in bulk, which in France is called 100% cacao, or 100% pâte de cacao.
 Some gourmet stores carry it but in general, you won’t find it in supermarkets as the French don’t bake with it like Americans do.
 You can learn more about chocolate varieties and uses at Chocolate FAQs.

 Some supermarkets carry baking soda (bicarbonate de soudre) and Indian markets usually carry it as well.
 It can also be found in pharmacies; you’ll have to ask since they don’t normally keep it on the shelf.
+Baking powder is called levure chimique, and is sold in little packets in the supermarket baking aisle, although is sometimes referred to as levure alsacienne.
+I’ll admit that I bring aluminum-free baking powder over from the States and use that for baking.
+La Grande Epicerie in Paris carries Rumford, and you may be able to find it, or a similar brand, online.

 Evaporated Milk and Sweetened Condensed Milk